ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 As for choosing the batch size, it depends on your specific situation.
 For example, with an image size of 2400x2400x3x4, a single image takes ~70 MB, so a batch size of 5 might be more realistic.
 However, this depends on the available GPU memory, and using 16-bit values instead of 32-bit can help double the batch size
 //[](https://ai.stackexchange.com/questions/3938/how-do-i-handle-large-images-when-training-a-cnn).

-=== Approach for Training our Model
-The goal of this project is to create an end-to-end solution for detecting cancerous nodules in lung CT scans using PyTorch.
-The approach involves five main steps:

-1. Loading the CT data and converting it into a PyTorch dataset.
-2. Segmenting the image to identify potential tumors.
-3. Grouping interesting voxels to form candidates.
-4. Classifying the nodules using a classification model.
-5. Diagnosing the patient based on the malignancy of the identified nodules, combining segmentation and classification models for a final diagnosis.

 === Definitions.